Cherreads

 "Sorry… maybe another time."

-I stood up and left the class.
+I stood and walked out.

 The hallway was filled with the aroma of food and the sound of student chatter.